-(For more information refer to our UIW Undergraduate Bulletin or UIW Graduate Bulletin): Other than Financial Assistance and Work-Study programs, the university accepts cash, checks, credit cards, ACH and International Funds Transfers (IFT) for payment of tuition and fees.
+(For more information, refer to our UIW Undergraduate Bulletin or UIW Graduate Bulletin): Other than Financial Assistance and Work-Study programs, the university accepts cash, checks, credit cards, ACH and International Funds Transfers (IFT) for payment of tuition and fees.

-- Cash, check and credit card payments for the payment of tuition and fees are accepted at the Business Office, Monday through Thursday 8 a.m. to 6 p.m. and Friday 8 a.m. to 5 p.m.
-Payments sent via mail should be forwarded to: UIW Business Office, 4301 Broadway CPO #291, San Antonio, Texas 78209.
-All checks must include the student's name, student ID number, and specific term to insure proper credit to account. - Drop Box located next to Rm.
-190 in the Administration Building. - The following credit cards are accepted: MasterCard, Visa, American Express and Discover. - Secured web payments for tuition and fees are accepted via the UIW ePayment Center.
+- The following credit cards are accepted: MasterCard, Visa, American Express and Discover. - Secured web payments for tuition and fees are accepted via the UIW ePayment Center.
 The UIW ePayment Center can be accessed through the MyWord portal (my.uiwtx.edu) or through Banner Web (bannerweb.uiwtx.edu).
 To access the MyWord portal, you will need your UIW email username and password.
 The default password for MyWord is your Student ID #.
 To access the BannerWeb you will need your Student ID# along with your UIW PIN (personal identification number). - The default PIN is your birthdate in the MMDDYY format.
 For those students with no PIN number, contact the Registrar's Office at (210) 829-6006. - Tuition is due on the first day of the semester OR the student must be enrolled in a Tuition Payment Plan.
 It is the responsibility of the student to enroll in a payment plan each semester.
 Failure to remit these payments may result in withholding of credits, transcripts, and diplomas.
 In addition, a \$75 late payment fee will be assessed each month for not submitting tuition payments as agreed.
 Students on a payment plan will not be exempt from the liability for those charges.
 Enrollment into a payment plan includes a \$50 enrollment fee.